mariamkopaleishvili1/TeamA-DDIT-2026/deliverables/issue_tree_template.md

 Write the central strategic question in one sentence.

-**Format suggestion**

-Why are the margins contacting in healthcare industry?

 **Your draft**
-- Core question:
+- Core question: Why are the margins contacting in healthcare industry?
-- Why this question matters:
+- Why this question matters: Profits shrink and consumer bears the price increase.

 ---